Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Soft Cloth or Microfibre Towel: Use this to wipe down the area after applying the cleaning solution.
 It helps avoid scratches on the car’s surface.

-- Rubbing Alcohol: After washing with soapy water, use rubbing alcohol for a final wipe to ensure no oily residue remains.
+- Isopropyl Alcohol: After washing with soapy water, use isopropyl alcohol for a final wipe to ensure no oily residue remains.

-- Squeegee or Credit Card: You’ll need this to smooth out bubbles and ensure firm adhesion of the decal to the car without damaging the paint.
+- Squeegee or old loyalty card: You’ll need this to smooth out bubbles and ensure firm adhesion of the decal to the car without damaging the paint.

-- Masking Tape: This helps position the decal precisely before you entirely apply it.
+- Masking Tape: This helps position the car decals precisely before you entirely apply them.
 Use masking tape to hold one side while checking alignment.

 - Transfer Tape: If your decal comes with transfer tape on top, this protects the vinyl during application and makes it easier to position.